bobson/pabau-spacex/README.md

 # SpaceX react app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), styled with MatelialUI, and firebase firestore cloud based database.
+This project was bootstrapped with Create React App, responsice, styled with MaterialUI, and firebase firestore cloud based database.

 ## Live Demo Page